Rune poem

-Rune poems

-English
+Old English Rune Poem

 The Old English Rune Poem as recorded was likely composed in the 7th century and was preserved in the 10th-century manuscript Cotton Otho B.x, fol.
 165a – 165b, housed at the Cotton library in London, England.
 In 1731, the manuscript was lost with numerous other manuscripts in a fire at the Cotton library.
 However, the poem had been copied by George Hickes in 1705 and his copy has formed the basis of all later editions of the poems.

 George Hickes' record of the poem may deviate from the original manuscript.
 Hickes recorded the poem in prose, divided the prose into 29 stanzas, and placed a copper plate engraved with runic characters on the left-hand margin so that each rune stands immediately in front of the stanza where it belongs.
 For five of the runes (wen, hægl, nyd, eoh, and Ing) Hickes gives variant forms and two more runes are given at the foot of the column; cweorð and an unnamed rune (calc) which are not handled in the poem itself.
 A second copper plate appears across the foot of the page and contains two more runes: stan and gar.

 Van Kirk Dobbie states that this apparatus is not likely to have been present in the original text of the Cotton manuscript and states that it's possible that the original Anglo-Saxon rune poem manuscript would have appeared similar in arrangement of runes and texts to that of the Norwegian and Icelandic rune poems.

+Old Icelandic Rune Poem

+The Icelandic Rune Poem is recorded in four Arnamagnæan manuscripts, the oldest of the four dating from around 1500.
+The Icelandic Rune Poem has been called the most systemized of the rune poems (including the Abecedarium Nordmannicum) and has been compared to the ljóðaháttr verse form.
+In early runology it is referred to as "divided into three" (þrídeilur, Early Modern Swedish: tridelorne, trideilum).

+The Icelandic Rune Poem is not standardised, and the two earliest records, AM 687 d 4° (c.
+1500) and AM 461 12° (c.
+1550), showcase differences from one another.
+Other variations have also been documented later on, and Olaus Verelius showcased some short-form variants in 1675, similar in length to the Swedish rune poems.
+Jón Ólafsson of Grunnavík recorded a form in 1732, attributed to either Magnus Olafsson (c.
+1573-1636) or a Sveinn a Barði, with Latin translations.